studentkittens/lncs-pandoc/paper.md

 purposes.
 A repository is represented by a *UUID* [^uuid].
 A typical `.git/config` file which has been extended with a `annex` section containing a *UUID*:

-[^uuid]: A universally unique identifier (UUID) is an identifier standard used in software construction.
+[^uuid]: A universally unique identifier (UUID) is an automatically generated unique identifier which is often used on computer platforms.

 ~~~bash
 [core]